XPath Contains: Text, Following Sibling & Ancestor in Selenium

 XPath Parent in Selenium

 Parent in Selenium is a method used to retrieve the parent node of the current node selected in the web page.
-It is very useful in the situation when you select an element and need to get the parent element using Xpath.
+It is very useful in situations where you select an element and need to get the parent element using XPath.
 This method is also used to get the parent’s parent.

 Xpath=//*[@id='rt-feature']//parent::div